Hanauma Bay History

 Active Oahu military and local residents with proper state ID are also FREE

-The snack bar located at the upper level area of the park is closed at this time.
+The snack bar located at the upper level area of the park is now OPEN

 Beach wheel chairs are available for free, see the volunteers on the beach at Hanauma Bay.